SanliFaez/labphew/docs/sanlinotes.md

 * [x] where to add long description?
 * [x] how to credit Aquiles in authors?
 * [x] what is the logic of directories for start files?
+* [ ] why is icon not showing?

 ## Project roadmap
-- make simple package with easy installation
+- [x] make simple package with easy installation
-- make docs on aims and scope of the project
+- [ ] make docs on aims and scope of the project
-- write how to contribute
+- [ ] write how to contribute
-- make simple presentation for first time users
+- [ ] make simple presentation for first time users
-- make list of initiatives and ongoing projects
+- [ ] make list of initiatives and ongoing projects

 ## workflow of adapting the code